natdudley/railsgirlsblog/_posts/2014-08-11-rails-girls-nitrous.markdown

 ##Background

 Typically, a Rails Girls event starts with an installation party.
-Our students few hours of their time with us installing a text editor and a local installation of Rails.
+Our students spend the first few hours of their time with us installing a text editor and a local installation of Rails.
 With Rails Girls events being short on time, this takes up valuable hours that could be spent learning.

 Recently, the cloud technology field has expanded to include software development IDEs.
 These tools enable developers to skip the set-up and get straight to coding.
-They provide many things a developer needs, and all in the browser.
+They provide many of tools a developer needs and it's all in their browser.
 This includes command line and the ability to store your code on GitHub.

-These tools enabled us to try running our Rails Girls event a little differently; we could skip the installation time altogether, and instead, spend that time providing a more thorough introduction to coding, with more talks and more time to spend in workshops.
+These tools enabled us to try running our Rails Girls event a little differently; we could skip the installation time altogether.
+Instead, we could spend that time providing a more thorough introduction to coding, with more talks and more time to spend in workshops.

 ![railsgirls auckland intro](https://raw.githubusercontent.com/natdudley/railsgirlsblog/master/images/rg1.jpg)

 In addition to this, Rails Girls events typically run using the standard training material on the railsgirls.com website.
-The Rails Girls team worldwide have done a great job creating material that allows anyone to pick it up and run an event anywhere in the world, however, it relies on the coaches spending a lot of time explaining concepts.
+The Rails Girls team worldwide have done a great job creating material that allows anyone to pick it up and run an event anywhere in the world.
+However, it relies on the coaches spending a lot of time explaining concepts.

 For many students, asking for more explanations is intimidating, especially on top of trying to learn to code for the first time.
 This meant that some students were just following the directions, but not understanding what they were doing.